Red Wings vs. Flyers Player Props Betting Odds

 Lucas Raymond Props

-Lucas Raymond has 24 points so far, including 10 goals and 14 assists.
+Lucas Raymond has scored 10 goals and added 14 assists through 32 games for Detroit.

 Raymond Recent Games